giftedloser/create-electron-app/README.md

 ## Contact

-For questions or support, open an issue or contact support@example.com
+For questions or support, open an issue or contact giftedloser on github.